Atlantic Coast Conference: Baseball

-ACC Baseball is one of two ACC sponsored sports divided into the Atlantic and Coastal Divisions, which are shown below:

-These divisions paralleled the former divisions of ACC football with the exception Notre Dame replacing Syracuse, the only ACC school which does not field a baseball team, within the Atlantic Division, giving both divisions seven teams.
-Louisville replaced Maryland in the Atlantic Division beginning with the 2015 season.

-Eight ACC teams were selected to play in the 2019 NCAA Division I baseball tournament, with Florida State and Louisville advancing to the College World Series.
-The ACC has won the College World Series twice: by the Virginia Cavaliers in 2015 and by Wake Forest in 1955.
+Nine ACC teams were selected to play in the 2025 NCAA Division I baseball tournament.
+The ACC has won the Men's College World Series twice: by Virginia in 2015 and Wake Forest in 1955.
 In addition, Miami won four titles before joining the ACC, and South Carolina has won two titles since leaving the league.
-Current member schools have appeared in the College World Series a combined total of 93 times (including appearances before joining the conference).
-In 2016, the ACC was ranked as the top baseball conference by Rating Percentage Index (RPI); the conference has ranked among the top three by this measure each of the past 10 years.
+Current member schools have appeared in the Men's College World Series a combined total of 97 times (including appearances before joining the conference).
+In 2008 and 2016, the ACC was ranked as the top baseball conference by Rating Percentage Index (RPI); the conference has ranked among the top three by this measure each of the past 14 years.

 ^ Syracuse does not currently field a baseball team but has one appearance in the NCAA baseball tournament prior to joining the conference.

-† The count of College World Series appearances includes those made by the school prior to joining the ACC:
+† The count of Men's College World Series appearances includes those made by the school prior to joining the ACC: